awsdocs/aws-doc-sdk-examples/test/sqs_lambda_to_batch_fargate/README.md

 pip install -r requirements.txt
 ```

-At this point you can now synthesize the CloudFormation template for this code.
+At this point you can now synthesize the AWS CloudFormation template for this code.

 ```
 cdk synth